mayer79/foodDetector/README.md

 ```

 ### Model fit
 Fitting the model is relatively slow and there are a lot of parameters to tune.
 I leave this step to you...
+GPU/CUDA support will help a lot but tricker to set up the machine.

 ```
 mx.set.seed(0)